sodadata/docs/soda/quick-start-end-user.md

 ![new-discussion](/assets/images/new-discussion.png){:height="500px" width="500px"}
 3. Kick off the data quality discussion with your colleagues: begin with **Propose Check**, then use the no-code check interface to select from the list available checks for the dataset.
 Most common baseline data quality checks include: missing, invalid, duplicate, and freshness.
 Refer to [Define SodaCL checks]({% link soda-cl/soda-cl-overview.md %}#define-sodacl-checks) for more detail on how to leverage no-code checks.
 4. After filling in the blanks and testing the check, **Propose Check** to add the SodaCL check to the discussion.
 When your colleagues join and review the Discussions, they can add comments or propose new or different checks to address the data quality issues of this dataset.
-5. When you and your team agree on the data quality checks to add to the dataset, you, as the data producer, can **Review & Add** the check to a scan schedule for the dataset – either existing or new – so that Soda begins executing the check as per the schedule.
+5. When you and your team agree on the data quality checks to add to the dataset, you, as the data producer, can **Review & Add** the check to a scan schedule for the dataset – either existing or new – so that Soda begins executing the check as per the data source's decfault scan schedule.

 <br />